 - At this time, only Fitbit Sense and Fitbit Versa 3 offer Google Assistant.
 The Sense 2 and Versa 4 are limited to Alexa.

 - If you use an Apple (iOS or iPadOS) device, you need first to install the Google Assistant app on your phone to use Google Assistant on your Fitbit.
 Plus, you must allow the Google Assistant app to refresh (run) in the background.

 - If you just got a new Fitbit watch, you can activate Google Assistant when you first set up your watch.

-- If you already set up your Fitbit, you need to activate Google Assistant in the Fitbit app and then signing into your Google Account.
+- If you have already set up your Fitbit, you need to activate Google Assistant in the Fitbit app and sign into your Google Account.

 - You can only use one voice assistant on your Fitbit.
 So if you use Amazon Alexa, you need to turn Alexa off before activating Google Assistant.